novaday-co/inspection/README.md

 ```

 ## Custom Rules :
-You can simply extend from **Inspection** class and develop you custom rule .
+You can simply extend from **Inspection** class and develop your custom rule .
 For example :

 ```dart
 class CustomInspection extends Inspection {